rogerioc/github_sample/README.md

 - Detail page must be accessed on list click
 - Unit Tests
 - UI Tests

-# Non functional requirements
-The app must be prepared to be fault tolerant, responsive and resilient.
-    Use whatever language, tools and frameworks you feel comfortable to.
-    Fork this repository and submit your code.

 # More points
 You get more points if it works offline